bertdemiranda/frdomain/README.md

 The Rust branch
 ---------------

 The Rust folder contains/will contain my attempt to implement in Rust the Scala code presented in the book.
-At present (14 November 2019) the code from chapter 1 is available and chapter 2 is a work in progress.
+At present (29 November 2019) the code from chapters 1 and 2 is available and chapter 3 is a work in progress.